 This tea blend contains St. John’s Wort which has interactions with many common medications including anti-depressants and birth control.
 Consult with a doctor before use.

-Comes with one hand-stained and painted box made by a queer disabled Ukrainian artist, along with four hexagonal jars filled with Meadowsweet, Motherwort, St. John's Wort, and Thyme, and one ceramic one-hitter made by Kaitlyn from Kaitlyn's Good.
+Comes with one hand-stained and painted box made by a queer disabled Ukrainian artist, along with four hexagonal jars filled with 6 grams of Meadowsweet, 6 grams of Motherwort, 6 grams of St. John's Wort, and 8 grams of Thyme, and one ceramic one-hitter made by Kaitlyn from Kaitlyn's Good.

 Please check out our FAQ page for details on our shipping process and company policies.